charbugs/emphasize/README.md

 * Comments that will be shown as little popups near the highlighted text sections

-**For example** such a tool may highlight technical terms in a webpage and provide a short explanation for each of these terms.
+For example such a tool may highlight technical terms in a webpage and provide a short explanation for each of these terms that will be shown as popups near the terms.

 #### Emphasize is extensible

-Emphasize is extensible, i.e. people can write their own text analysis tools and integrate it to the extension.
+Emphasize is extensible, i.e. people can write their own text search tools and integrate it to the extension.
 In this regard Emphasize is meant as an framework for the development of text analysis tools that work in the browser.
-Emphasize aims to make this easy by taking care of some common tasks like extracting the webpage text, splitting text to words, converting analysis outcomes to visible highlightings etc.
+Emphasize aims to make this easy by taking care of some common tasks like extracting the webpage text, splitting text to words, converting search results to visible annotations etc.

 #### What is a marker?

-Text analysis tools integrated in Emphasize are called markers.
-A marker is programm that takes as input a list of words (the webpage text) and outputs which of these words (or sequences of words) should be highlighted.
-Emphasize then converts these instructions in visible highlightings within the webpage.
-It's also possible for a marker to add comments to words that will be displayed as popups next to these words.
+Text search tools integrated in Emphasize are called markers.
+A marker is programm that takes as input a list of words (the webpage text) and outputs instructions that determine which of these words (or sequences of words) should be annotated.
+Emphasize then converts these instructions in visible annotations within the webpage.

 #### How are markers integrated to Emphasize?

-A marker is a webservice listening on a HTTP-URL.
+A marker is a webservice listening on a HTTP URL.
 In this way a marker can be integrated to Emphasize.
 When a marker is registered to Emphasize the marker supplies it's setup which determines how the marker will be displayed within the user interface of Emphasize and what information the marker expects from the user to work properly (e.g. a search term).
-When the user applies a marker to the current webpage Emphasize connects to the marker, pass the webpage text and other informations, waits for the results of the marker's analysis and converts this results to a visible outcome within the wepage text.
+When the user applies a marker to a webpage Emphasize connects to the marker, pass the webpage text and other informations, waits for the results of the marker's analysis and converts this results to visible annotations within the wepage text.

 #### What programming language are markers written in?

-As Emphasize and markers talk to each other over the HTTP protocol a marker can be written in almost any programming language as long as the marker adheres to the rules that Emphasize defines for data exchange.
+As Emphasize and markers talk to each other over HTTP a marker can be written in almost any programming language as long as the marker adheres to the communication protocol that Emphasize defines for data exchange.

 #### Users can register and remove markers

 Markers can be registered to Emphasize by entering the marker's url in the user interface.
 Emphasize will request the setup of the marker and perform some validation checks.
 If everything is ok the marker will be shown in the marker list of the user interface and can be applied to a webpage.
-It's also possible to remove a marker from Emphasize.
+Likewise markers can be removed from Emphasize.

-#### Public and private markers
+#### Public and local markers

 A marker can be public to each user of Emphasize if the URL the marker is listening on is a public URL.
 Conversly a marker can be for private or for testing use if the marker listening on a local URL.

 #### Where to find public markers?

 Currently there is no standard way to get to public markers.
-I plan to create a repository, where developers can publish markers so that users can register these markers to their instance of Emphasize.
-For now I provide a simple list of public markers on this Github site (see below).
+I plan to create a repository where developers can publish markers so that users can search this repository and register markers to their instance of Emphasize.
+For now I provide a simple [list of public markers](#list-of-public-markers) on this page.

 ## Installation